Skip to main content

 Fatty Acids as Ancestral Ligands and Gene Regulators

 The relationship between fatty acids and nuclear receptors is evolutionarily ancient.
-Some researchers propose that fatty acids may have been the ancestral ligands for the entire steroid/thyroid superfamily.
+Some researchers propose that fatty acids may have been the ancestral ligands for the entire steroid/thyroid hormone receptor superfamily.
 This deep-rooted connection is exemplified by the PPARs, but evidence suggests a broader role.
+Fatty acids and their metabolites can directly activate gene transcription through some of the more primitive members of this receptor family.
+This places dietary fat quality at the center of genetic regulation.

 This regulation is a two-way street.
 Not only do fats influence hormone receptors, but hormones also influence fat metabolism.
-Estrogens, acting through ERα and ERβ, are critical determinants of health and distribution.
+Estrogens, acting through ERα and ERβ, are critical determinants of adipose tissue health and distribution.
 Estrogen signaling favors the metabolically healthy expansion of subcutaneous fat and protects against visceral fat accumulation.

 It also modulates the expression of enzymes within fat cells, such as aromatase, which converts androgens to estrogens.
 A breakdown in this signaling, as occurs during menopause or in conditions of estrogen resistance, leads to visceral fat accumulation and systemic inflammation.
-This, in turn, creates a pro-inflammatory lipid environment that further desensitizes other hormone receptors, creating a vicious cycle.
-Understanding how dietary fats can support sensitivity is therefore a critical component of managing metabolic health through all life stages.

 References